-Adam was 5550 BCE, corresponding to very early cities.
+104 Joseph published that the date of the first man Adam was 5550 BCE, corresponding to very early cities.
 Tree ring dating (dendrochronology) does not allow any dating prior to the Deluge, and radiocarbon dating has limits caused by sudden changes in radiocarbon levels.
 The Greenealogy utilized the life spans of patriarchs.
 105 Later articles confirmed the general Greenealogy dates and established the relative dates of different Kings.

-of the week for the Exodus and examined a number of mythological correspondences.
+106 On established a day of the week for the Exodus and examined a number of mythological correspondences.

-107 Phoenix considered the Judgment Day and
+107 Phoenix consideredthe Judgment Day and

-Above: Bacchus

-Pirates (Illustration by

-Johann Ulrich Krauss,

-from Ovid's

-Metamorphoses III, 1690)
+Above: Bacchus Pirates (Illustration by Johann Ulrich Krauss, from Ovid's Metamorphoses III, 1690)